UNICEF promotes the rights and well-being of every child in everything we do – including children living in Ireland.

 Children’s voices, choices and participation are critical for building a better future.
 Children and youth in Ireland speak out on their visions for the future – as their partners, our job is to empower them to achieve that.

-Children have a right to participate but UNICEF encourages governments, decision-makers and influences, the wider community and other children and youth, to listen.
+Children have a right to participate but UNICEF ensures that children are listened to by government, decision-makers and influences, the wider community and their peers.
 By bringing their issues to the attention of policy-makers, we strive to bring about the changes that children and youth want to see.